OSGP/sng-crest-device-service-web/README.md

-# GXF Service template
+# SNG Crest device service web
-This is a template repository for GXF services.
+This service processes firmware files for the standard notifying gateway and posts the firmware via REST.

 ## Developer configuration
 To retrieve GXF dependencies you need to configure a local GitHub token.